 a.
 Traditional IRA

 The Traditional IRA is the most familiar, and they make up a large percentage of 401(k) to IRA rollovers.
-You can set up a Traditional IRA at most brokerages, in many cases allowing you to invest in a wider array of stocks, bonds, and funds than through your 401(k) plan.
+You can set up a Traditional IRA at most brokerages, in many cases allowing you to hold in a wider array of stocks, bonds, and funds than through your 401(k) plan.

 Contributions to a Traditional IRA are capped at $7,000 per year ($8,000 if you’re over age 50).
 In some cases these contributions can even be tax-deductible.